ProkopRandacek/randacek.dev/content/tools.md

 order: 3
 ---
 # Tools
-This is a list of software I use and think it is worth of sharing.
+This is a list of software I use and think it is worth of sharing or want to flex about it :D

 ***